Fractal Fret Press FAQ

 • Check fret slot size against fret tang width.
 If the fret requires excessive force to be inserted, it is likely the slot is too narrow.
 If the fret pops out of the slot the frets slots are too wide.
 This is a critical step of every fret job.

-• Not in most cases.
-See: elasticity vs. plasticity.
+• No. See: elasticity vs. plasticity.
 You may conservatively press the frets in steps to closely maintain the pre-bent shape, or completely seat portions at a time.
+It is best practice to incrementally seat the fret.
 Most frets can be completely seated in portions with no damage or deformation of the fret.

 • I do not have an explicit warranty or guarantee.
 I do stand by my craftsmanship and the performance of the tool if used as intended.
 If you do have a problem or question, please reach out to me at Jerame@jedwardsguitars.com.